 Increased fruit and vegetable consumption was predictive of increased happiness, life satisfaction, and well-being.
 They were up to 0.24 life-satisfaction points (for an increase of 8 portions a day), which is equal in size to the psychological gain of moving from unemployment to employment.
 Improvements occurred within 24 months.

 That concrete comparison — the increase in happiness is like "moving from unemployment to employment" — impressed me because it's easy to imagine what that feels like.

 But what if eating eight servings seems too lofty a goal?
 Well even just adding one extra serving of produce to your daily diet can be beneficial.

 Analysis of the U.K. Household Longitudinal Study found that eating one extra serving of fruits or vegetables on top of your daily amount has the same mental health benefits as an extra 7.6 days of walking 10 minutes continuously during a four-week period.
 The real benefit also comes from not just eating more produce here and there but making it a regular habit.
 Researchers noted that the frequency of eating was just as important as the quantity.

 Of course, if you want to make it your goal to hit eight servings of fruits or vegetables a day, you need to know how much a serving is.

-The study didn't define a serving size, but according to the Australian government site Eat for Health, a standard serving of vegetables is about 75 grams (like 1/2 cup cooked green or orange vegetables or 1 cup green leafy or raw salad vegetables) and a standard serving of fruit is about 150 grams (one medium apple, banana, orange, pear or 1 cup diced or canned no-sugar-added fruit).
+According to the Australian government site Eat for Health, a standard serving of vegetables is about 75 grams (like 1/2 cup cooked green or orange vegetables or 1 cup green leafy or raw salad vegetables) and a standard serving of fruit is about 150 grams (one medium apple, banana, orange, pear or 1 cup diced or canned no-sugar-added fruit).